kkujansuu/gramps-addons/PlaceTool/README.md

 Place names can be edited by substituting substrings with new values.

 The gramplet can also generate a place hierarchy from place names or titles.

+The gramplet is installed on the gramplet pane of the Places view and the place list is used to select which places are affected.

 ![PlaceTool UI](PlaceTool%20UI.png)